tumagonx/nwjs_docs_old/Livereload-node-webkit-on-changes.md

 ## Recursive solution

-Sadly, the previous solution don't work recursively.
+Sadly, the previous solution doesn't work recursively.
 If you want a recursive alternative, first you need to install "gaze" or "chokidar", and then change the script tag content: